THOMZY/JMusicBot-JPtoEN/README.md

 * Easy setup
 * Fast music loading
-* Setup with only a Discord Bot token
+* Setup with only a Discord Bot token ( need tokens for Youtube Premium and Spotify )
 * Smooth playback with minimal lag
 * Unique permission system with DJs
 * Simple and easy-to-use UI